Museums Explained

 Suggested Books

 "Published at a time when museums are in search of common ground, The Manual of Museum Management provides a tool with which we may begin to understand and deal with the challenges that are confronting museums.
 The book offers a shared vocabulary and analytical framework through which to rethink the museum.
 It is structured into three parts, discussing, in turn, the why, the who, and the how of museum management.
 That three quarters of its pages are devoted to the how is a particular strength....The book offers itself as a point of reference for all the diverse interests that comprise a museum.
-It gives museum directors a conductor's podium on which to make music from the chorus of curators, designers, educators, registrars, constituents, volunteers, board members, funding agencies, and the general public....Well-illustrated with tables and figures, the text also includes a dozen case studies....A useful appendix of job descriptions and qualifications for museum positions and a glossary defining key terms." - Patrick Norris, Kalamazoo Valley History Center, HISTORY NEWS Note: Google Books offers a Limited Preview of this book.
-For more information on this and other digitizing initiatives from publishers please click here and here.. (right: front cover: The Manual of Museum Management.
+It gives museum directors a conductor's podium on which to make music from the chorus of curators, designers, educators, registrars, constituents, volunteers, board members, funding agencies, and the general public....Well-illustrated with tables and figures, the text also includes a dozen case studies....A useful appendix of job descriptions and qualifications for museum positions and a glossary defining key terms." - Patrick Norris, Kalamazoo Valley History Center, History News. (right: front cover: The Manual of Museum Management.
 Image courtesy Google Books)

 Model Museum Director's Employment Contract, By Association of Art Museum Directors, Association of Art Museum Directors.
 Published 1996.
 78 pages